meeranhussain/QuickTips/README.md

 # QuickTips
 This repository shares quick tips for better data management and terminal efficiency on servers and HPC systems.
-Also, provides a comprehensive collection of commands and scripts commonly used while analyzing sequencing data.
+Also, it provides a comprehensive collection of commands and scripts commonly used while analyzing sequencing data.
 The content is derived from my daily usage and experience.

 1. [How I Organize My Data on the Server?](#question1)
 2. [How to calculate number of reads in fastq file?](#question2)